Nivolves/react-interview/README.md

 ### 7. What is a higher order component?

 A HOC is an advanced technique in React for reusing component logic.
 HOCs are not part of the React API.
 They are a pattern for reuse code, logic, and bootstrap astraction.
 They takes a component and returns a new component.
 The most common is Context and Redux's connect function.

+### 8. What are controlled and uncotrolled components in React?

+#### Controlled component

+A controlled component(dumb component) is one that takes its current value through props and notifies changes through callback like onChange.
+A parent component controls it by handling the callback and managing his own state and passing new values as props to the controlled component.

+#### Uncontrolled component

+A uncontrolled component is one that stores its own state internaly, and you query the DOM using ref to find its current value when you need it.
+Its a bit more like traditional HTML.

+## Redux

+### 9. What is Redux?

+Redux is based on the idea that there should be only a single source of truth for your app state.
+The basic idea of Redux is that the entry app state is kept in a single store.
+The store is a JS object.
+The only way to change state is by firing actions from your app and then writing reducer for these actions that modify state.
+Reducers are clean functions and should not have any side-effects.

+### 10. Explain the components of Redux?

+#### Action
+Actions are payloads of information that send data from our application to our store.
+They are the only source of information for the store.
+Primarly, they are just and object describes what happend in our app.

+### Reducer
+Reducers specify how the application's state changes in response to actions sent to the store.
+So this place determines how state will change to an action.

+### Store
+The store is the object that brings Actions and Reducer together.
+The store has the following responsibilities:
+- Holds app state;
+- Allow access to state via getState();
+- Allow state to be update via dispatch(action);
+- Register listeners;